naksh-atra/fitapp/README.md

 - For Docker SDK apps, `app_port` tells Spaces which internal container port to expose.
 - The actual app startup is defined by the Dockerfile CMD.
 - Do not add `app_file` for Docker SDK; the Dockerfile governs the process.
+- Added another branch on 06/10/25 called 'dev' to keep a track of daily iterations
+- Added another repo called 'fitapp_data' to keep a record of knowledge base corpus